MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-update-channels-examples-rapid-deploy.md

 ## Deployment stages

 1. Use a preview or pilot deployment
-   Test and iterate with early adopters, IT staff, users with representative configurations, and training staff
+   Test and iterate with early adopters, IT staff, users with representative configurations, and training staff.
 2. Production deployment
-   Roll out to users by region/department/other
+   Roll out to users by region/department/other.

 ## Deployment configuration for Windows 10

-Deployment goal: Give a group of representative users a sneak peek of features that will be released in a few months, without major disruptions to the organization.
+**Deployment goal:** Give a group of representative users a sneak peek of features that will be released in a few months, without major disruptions to the organization.
 See [Windows 10 deployment](https://docs.microsoft.com/windows/deployment/) for more information on Windows 10 deployment methods and strategies.

 | Channel | Deployment groups |